 Or, you may prefer to contribute to a Roth IRA.
 You'll pay taxes on the income you contribute now, but the withdrawals upon retirement are tax-free.
 This means no tax need be paid on all the interest or other income earned by your Roth IRA investments.

 Retirees with their own businesses may also establish SEP-IRAs, Simple IRAs, Keogh plans, and solo 401(k) plans that have higher contribution limits for those over 55.

 4. Investment expenses.
 The best way to earn money when you retire is in the form of interest, dividends, and capital gains from investments.
-Dividends and capital gains are taxed at just 15% (5% for taxpayers in the lowest income tax bracket).
+Dividends and capital gains are taxed at lower rates than ordinary income, ranging from 0% to 20% depending on your overall income tax bracket.
 Unlike income from a job or business, these types of income are not subject to Social Security or Medicare taxes.

 In addition, fees you incur for investment advice or accounting services are deductible to the extent they, along with your other itemized personal deductions, exceed 2% of your adjusted gross income.
 Examples include:

 - attorney and accounting fees

 - safe deposit box fees